The CHASING project investigated the potentials of web-based speech training for neurological patients.

-The CHASING project (short for: CHAllenging Speech training In Neurological patients by interactive Gaming) is an extension of the EST research program (Beijer, Rietveld et al., 2010, 2011, 2012), which investigates the potentials of web-based speech training for neurological patients.
-Results so far indicate that patients appreciate web-based speech training as opposed to face-to face training with a therapist, and that this training has positive effects for chronic neurological patients with dysarthric speech and diminished speech intelligibility.
+The CHASING project (short for: CHAllenging Speech training In Neurological patients by interactive Gaming) is an extension of the EST research program (Beijer, Rietveld et al., 2010, 2011, 2012), which investigated the potentials of web-based speech training for neurological patients.
+Results so far indicated that patients appreciate web-based speech training as opposed to face-to face training with a therapist, and that this training has positive effects for chronic neurological patients with dysarthric speech and diminished speech intelligibility.

 Chronic patients with Parkinson’s disease and stroke tend to succeed in realizing the targeted increased voice intensity (i.e. loudness), which is required for adequate communication, but speech intelligibility lags behind.
 Improved articulation is believed to lead to improved speech intelligibility, but this requires further research.
 Since auditory speech discrimination skills in neurological patients call for augmentative feedback, patients received visual feedback on their speech, which was perceived as static and abstract.